srsps/eservicesp2/README.md

 ## Documentation

-Learn more about python based APIs at 'https://docs.openmc.org/en/stable/pythonapi/index.html'
+Learn more about python based dash at 'https://dash.plotly.com/'

 App deployed at :https://energy-services.herokuapp.com/